 In most misdemeanor first-offense DUI cases, the Florida Department of Highway Safety and Motor Vehicles will administratively suspend, for six months, the license of a motorist who is arrested for driving with a BAC level at or above 0.08 percent.
 Drivers who refuse to submit to chemical testing in violation of Florida’s “implied consent” laws will face an administrative driver’s license suspension of one year.
 Also in most cases, the administrative suspension will be enforced even if the defendant is not eventually convicted in a criminal court of driving under the influence.

 Someone whose Florida driver’s license has been suspended for a DUI arrest or conviction may be able to obtain what the state calls a “hardship” license – a driver’s license that is legal only for driving to work, school, medical appointments, and worship services.
 A driver whose license is administratively suspended for having a BAC level at 0.08 percent or higher usually qualifies for a hardship license after the first thirty days of the license suspension.
 Drivers who refused to submit to a blood or breath test will not qualify for a hardship license until after the first ninety days of the license suspension period.
+In some states like New Jersey, you may need the services of an Asbury Park NJ DUI Attorney.

 IF YOU FACE A FLORIDA DUI CHARGE, WHERE SHOULD YOU TURN?